euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 Introduction
 ------------

 Forster resonance energy transfer (FRET) [Forster48]_ is a physical process that allows the study of molecular interactions and intramolecular distances.
 FRET is the non-radiative transfer of energy between two fluorescent molecules, where the fraction of energy transferred varies with the sixth power of the inter-fluorophore distance providing an extremely sensitive readout of the distance between two fluorophores.
 Since the first demonstration that FRET can be used to quantify the distance between two fluorescent dyes [ha96]_, single-molecule FRET (smFRET) has grown in popularity as a tool to investigate the structure and dynamics of biomolecules diffusing in solution [haran03]_, [schuler02]_, [weiss00]_.

 In a smFRET experiment, biological molecules are labelled with two fluorescent dyes, selected such that the emission spectrum of one dye (the donor, D) overlaps with the excitation spectrum of the other (the acceptor, A).
 When the donor and acceptor are physically close in space, exciting the donor dye can result in emission from the acceptor dye, where the proportion of emission from the acceptor and donor, known as the FRET Efficiency, E, depends on the distance, r between the two dyes:

 .. math::

   E = \frac{1}{1 + (\frac{r}{R_0})^6}

 Experimentally, E can be determined by focusing a laser beam through a highly dilute solution of labelled molecules onto a diffraction-limited focal point.
 When a labelled molecule diffuses through the laser beam, the donor dye is excited and photons are emitted (Fig. :ref:`microscope`).
 Emitted photons are collected through the objective and separated by a dichroic mirror into donor and acceptor photons, which are then collected and analysed.
 The ratio of acceptor to donor photons allows calculation of E:

 .. math::

   E = \frac{n_A}{n_A + \gamma \cdot n_D}

 for n\ :sub:`A` and n\ :sub:`D` photons in the acceptor and donor channels respectively and :math:`\gamma` an experimentally determined instrument-dependent factor that corrects for unequal detection efficiencies.
 Histograms constructed from calculated FRET efficiencies are fitted with Gaussian distributions to identify populations of fluorescent species [ha96]_.

 .. figure:: S1_diagram_scheme.pdf

    Instrumentation for a smFRET experiment. :label:`microscope`

 A smFRET experiment involves several computational challenges.
 Bursts of fluorescence emission, corresponding to a molecule diffusing through the laser beam, must be identified against a noisy background and identified bursts must be denoised.
 Correction of photobleaching effects, donor-acceptor crosstalk and other photophysical artifacts must also be applied to get accurate intramolecular distance information.
 Multiple methods of burst selection and analysis have been developed and applied to the analysis of smFRET data [weiss00]_, [deniz01]_, [gell06]_, [nir06]_, [kapanidis05]_, [muller05]_, [doose07]_, [kudryavtsev2012]_, [eggeling01]_.
 However, software for analysis of smFRET data has thus far been developed on an ad hoc basis, with individual groups preparing and maintaining their own analysis scripts.

 This method of software development has created several problems for the smFRET research community that are typical of research programming projects [wilson06]_, [merali10]_.

 Firstly, there is the problem of "reinventing the wheel" [mirams13]_.
 Within smFRET research groups, programming ability is not a standard skill, despite the need for sophisticated data analysis and use of custom data collection hardware.
 It is common for researchers with programming skills to maintain their own series of data-analysis scripts which may be wholly dependent on particular hardware tools or analysis packages.
 Other researchers, who may lack the skills to maintain and develop even simple scripts, are dependent on black-box techniques provided by their colleagues.
 Consequently, data analysis is dependent on scripts written and maintained by just a few researchers.
 Loss of programming expertise when these team members leave can result in significant difficulties for the remaining group members, who are then dependent on poorly documented code that they do not fully understand how to use.
 Furthermore, the lack of available open source software often requires new researchers in the field of smFRET to completely reimplement standard analysis techniques in order to become independently productive.

 Secondly, the need for many researchers to develop and maintain their own analyis tools has significant impact on research productivity.
 The requirement to reimplement standard analysis techniques consumes valuable time that could better be used in experimental research or in developing and benchmarking improved analysis tools.
 Furthermore, most researchers have no formal training in software engineering, with the result that analysis software can vary hugely in quality and is frequently poorly documented and maintained, making it difficult for other researchers to understand and use.
 New analysis scipts are often added in an ad hoc manner, with the result that straighforward tasks are performed using an unweildy mess of spaghetti code, transforming simple modifications into complex undertakings requring significant time investmenent.
 Poorly maintained code adds an additional barrier to open sharing of resources as groups are embarrassed to share low-quality software.

 Finally, there is the issue of research reproducibility.
 Different research groups use widely differing tools to complete relatively similar tasks.
-New methods of data collection and analysis are frequently developed~\cite{kapanidis05, nir06, sisamakis2010}.
+New methods of data collection and analysis are frequently developed [kapanidis05]_, [nir06]_, [sisamakis2010]_.
 However, when software is not released to the community, it is difficult for researchers, who must often implement poorly described methodologies entirely from scratch, to verify results or to adopt new techniques in their own research.
-As a consequence, new techniques are poorly benchmarked, making it difficult to understand whether a new analysis adds quality or merely complexity, whilst adoption of useful new methods is relatively slow.
+As a consequence, new techniques are poorly benchmarked, making it difficult to understand whether a new analysis adds quality or merely complexity, whilst adopt ion of useful new methods is relatively slow.
 These three issues of productivity, reliability and reproducibility, all linked to the problem of poorly maintained softwared and lack of software development skills, are now becoming a key bottleneck in smFRET research.

 We have developed pyFRET, a fully open-source library, written in python, for the analysis of smFRET data.
 To our knowledge, this is the first open source code ever released by the smFRET research community.
 Our library aims to address the issues described above by providing a simple toolkit for smFRET data analysis. pyFRET is a small library, consisting of just 700 lines of python code (including inline comments).
 However, it contains functions for all key steps in analysis of smFRET data, including burst selection; cross-talk subtraction and burst denoising; data visualisation; and construction and simple fitting of FRET efficiency histograms.
 In providing this toolkit to the smFRET research community, we hope to facilitate the wider adoption of smFRET techniques in biological research as well as providing a framework for open communication about and sharing of data analsyis tools.

 Design and Implementation